NikolaiIST/Banking-transaction-management-system/README.md

 # Banking-transaction-management-system
-banking transaction management application developed in C++.
-The application provides an intuitive and efficient command line interface (CLI) for carrying out various banking operations.
+The banking transaction management system is an application developed in C++ designed to provide efficient management of banking transactions.
+The project's main utility lies in its ability to facilitate everyday financial operations, allowing users to make deposits, withdrawals and transfers securely and quickly.
+The command line interface provides an intuitive experience, facilitating interaction even for those less familiar with more complex interfaces.

+In addition to the efficient execution inherent in the C++ language, the project stands out for its focus on accessibility and ease of use.
+Users can easily access detailed information about their accounts, including current balances and account holder details, providing a complete picture of their financial situation.
+The complete transaction history helps users track their financial activities over time, providing a valuable tool for informed decision making.